 You may have heard stories about older people who never made much money from their jobs but are sitting on millions.
-The share market is a common way they got there.
+The share market is commonly how they got there.

 Ready to dive in?

 This is a long post, so to help you navigate your way around, feel free to use the links below to jump to your area of interest.
-Or, read all the way from top to bottom.
-The investment in your time will be well worth it (see what we did there?)…
+Or read all the way from top to bottom.
+The investment of your time will be well worth it (see what we did there?)…

-Despite the common misperception, you don’t need a ton of money to get started investing in shares.
-Brokerage fees have dropped significantly in recent years, so it’s practical to buy your first individual stock with just a few hundred dollars.
+Despite the common misperception, you don’t need a tonne of money to get started investing in shares.
+Brokerage fees have dropped significantly in recent years, so it’s practical to buy your first individual share with just a few hundred dollars.

-You are also spoilt for choice with a nice selection of exchange-traded funds (ETFs) (don’t worry, we’ll get to what those are later), so you can literally get exposure to a group of shares (local or international) or commodities (like gold) with very little outlay.
+You are also spoiled for choice with a nice selection of exchange-traded funds (ETFs) (don’t worry, we’ll get to what those are later), so you can literally gain exposure to a group of shares (local or international) or commodities (like gold) with very little outlay.

-In short, if you’re ready to start investing in shares, a lack of investable capital shouldn’t necessarily get in your way.
+In short, if you’re ready to start investing in shares, a lack of investable capital shouldn’t necessarily stand in your way.

 All other factors being equal, the best time to start investing in shares is as soon as you can.
 Your money will never have more long-term compounding power than it does right now.